-- What strategies can I, and members of my community, put in place to recognise and rectify instances of data collection, processing, and use where categorisations or the grouping of categories erase elements of our identity that we value? - For instance, the designers of a data system may group together a variety of non-majority racial identities under the category of "nonwhite" or a data system may record gender only in terms of binary classification and erase the identity claims of non-binary and trans people. - What strategies can I, and members of my community, put in place to recognise and rectify instances of data collection, processing, and use that disparately injure people who possess intersectional characteristics of identity which render them vulnerable to harm? - For instance, a facial recognition system could be trained on a dataset that is primarily populated by images of white males, thereby causing the trained system to systematically perform poorly for darker skinned females.
-If the designers of this system have not taken into account the vulnerable intersectional identity (in this case, darker skinned females) in their development, bias mitigation and performance testing activities, this identity group becomes invisible and so too do injuries done to its members.
+- What policies, standards, law, and regulation can be put in place to recognise and rectify instances of data collection, processing, and use where categorisations or the grouping of categories erase elements of the identities of members of communities under my policy remit that they value and demand to be recognised? - For instance, the designers of a data system may group together a variety of non-majority racial identities under the category of "non-white", or a data system may record gender only in terms of binary classification and erase the identity claims of non-binary and trans people.

+What policies, standards, law, and regulation can be put in place to recognise and rectify instances of data collection, processing, and use that disparately injure people who possess intersectional characteristics of identity which render them vulnerable to harm?
+For instance, a facial recognition system could be trained on a dataset that is primarily populated by images of white males, thereby causing the trained system to systematically perform poorly for females with darker skin.
+If the designers of this system have not taken into account the vulnerable intersectional identity (in this case, females with darker skin) in their bias mitigation and performance testing activities, this identity group becomes invisible and so too do injuries done to its members.